 I recommend that all you cats out there who follow my posts read this magazine.
 Oh, not because the stories are good literature; they are, for the most part, demeaning to us regal felines.
 No, instead, read the articles to learn the psychology of humans and plan your strategies to outwit them.

 While, browsing through the mag, my curiosity was stimulated by a recipe for a “Cute Cat-Themed Pie” by Samantha Meyers.
 Not only did the recipe stimulate my curiosity, it also stirred my imagination.
 This was the perfect ammunition to catch Fuzz Face and Blondie completely off guard!
 Thus, without a moment’s hesitation, I gathered all the required ingredients in the soon to be famous Serendipity Farmhouse Test Kitchen – I was going to test-bake this pie.
+I was going to teach them how to make Valentine pie.

 Now, you of little faith and understanding may be questioning just how a Maine Coon cat could bake a pie.
 Well there are two interrelated answers: First, I pretty much followed the recipe (Recipe DIY: Cute, Cat-Themed Pie); second, the SFH Test Kitchen has certain proprietary secrets that cannot be divulged to the public.
 Just know I did it all by myself and had it waiting for Fuzz Face and Blondie when they made their return.